WhapplePay/react-native-whapplepay-sdk/README.md

-# WPReactSDK
+# WhapplepayReactSDK

 ## Overview

-WPReactSDK is a library that allows you to seamlessly integrate WhapplePay's secure payment gateway into your React Native applications.
+WhapplepayReactSDK is a library that allows you to seamlessly integrate WhapplePay's secure payment gateway into your React Native applications.
 By using this SDK, you can enhance user experience, process payments securely, and optimize checkout flows with WhapplePay's reliable tools tailored specifically for React Native environments.

 ## Features